irisnet/irishub/docs/cli-client/bank.md

 ## iriscli bank set-memo-regexp

-This command is used to set memo regexp for your own address, so that you can only recieve coins from transactions with the corresponding memo.
+This command is used to set memo regexp for your own address, so that you can only receive coins from transactions with the corresponding memo.

 ```bash
 iriscli bank set-memo-regexp --regexp=<regular-expression> --from=<key-name> --fee=<native-fee> --chain-id=<chain-id>